ryanli04/Accelerometer-Validation-Test-Automation-Challenge/README.md

   - `quick_drop`: Validate negative Z-axis acceleration.
 - Always logs test result with detailed timing and failure details.
 - Graceful exception handling to ensure safe cleanup and reporting.

+## ⚠️ Note
+This code is intended as a conceptual demonstration of embedded test automation.
+This script is **non-executable in its current form**.
+It relies on a simulated hardware interaction layer (`test_board_fwk`) not included in this repository.
+The intent of this project is to showcase:

+- Python-based test sequencing for embedded hardware
+- ADXL345 accelerometer configuration and validation
+- System-level test planning and exception management